OG Kush has been a household name in the world of cannabis for the last 20 years.

 Researchers, breeders, and many other scientists worked on replicating and improving OG Kush.
 Today we have many Kush strains that are stemming from the same OG Kush genetics.

 OG Kush buds are very thick and dense.
-They grow almost everywhere on the plant.

 While growing it, OG Kush will have lots of buds appearing everywhere on the plant.
 The plant is short and bushy with big colas sticking out of the canopy like a porcupine.

 OG Kush buds are very sticky and fat so you’ll definitely want to use a grinder.